 In this section

-Divorce is the official ending of a marriage.
-When the divorce becomes final you are free to marry.
-The only requirement for a divorce is the ‘irretrievable breakdown’ of the marriage.
-This is proved by the husband and wife having been separated for 12 months with no likelihood of getting back together.
+The only legal requirement for getting a divorce is the ‘irretrievable breakdown’ of the marriage—proven by the husband and wife being separated for 12 months with no likelihood of getting back together.

 To apply for a divorce at the Federal Circuit Court, you or your ex-partner must: